sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

 - Try restarting the pod to get a different public IP.
+- Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#repo-updater-github-search-rate-limit-remaining).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json